 Martina has a lot of expertise in entertaining and animating audiences of all ages.
-Currently she is focussing on how to reach those who are isolated by the Covid-19 crisis – either by producing pre-recorded musical programmes or live via zoom.
+Currently she is focussing on how to reach those who are isolated by the Covid-19 crisis – either by producing pre-recorded musical programmes, live via zoom or even in person – with strict adherence to all Covid-19 health and safety guidance.

 According to the musical taste of her hosts she will play her accordion or ukulele, sing and animate her audience to join in with singing,, clapping, gentle movement and dancing according to their ability.
 Each performance in these unique situations is a “happening”, often unlocking memories and emotions, apart from being a welcome change of the daily routine.
 For Martina it’s a very rewarding experience.
 Her repertoire is very varied, including a lot of music from around the world and from different eras, addressing her audience’s individual cultural background.